pacoispaco/artdatabanken-utils/README.md

 # Requirements

 It is developed with Python 3.6.
-The current dependencies are to Python3 standard modules.
+The current dependencies are to Python3 standard modules and 'requests'.
 See below.

 # Development